Kalichuza/ninjaAdminScripts/Windows-ImageDeployment/README.md

 4. Replace `John Doe` with the registered owner name.
 5. Replace `ExampleCorp` with the registered organization name (optional).

-This ensures that the `unattend.xml` is tailored to your specific deployment needs.
+- Place the Final file into the root WinPE directory This ensures that the `unattend.xml` is tailored to your specific deployment needs.
 #### **Install Prerequisites**
 1. **Windows Assessment and Deployment Kit (ADK)**: